-The Child Protection - Mandatory Notification of actual or suspected child abuse or neglect 0 to 18 years Policy Directive (PDF 274KB) aims to ensure a consistent approach to the mandatory reporting requirements relating to actual or suspected harm of a child (0-18 years) in accordance with the Children’s Protection Act 1993 (SA).
+The Child Protection - Mandatory Notification of actual or suspected child abuse or neglect 0 to 18 years Policy Directive (PDF 274KB) aims to ensure a consistent approach to the mandatory reporting requirements under the Children and Young People (Safety) Act 2017 in respect of children or young people suspected to be at risk.

 With the implementation of this Policy Directive, SA Health will ensure:

-- staff are aware of their legal obligations to report actual or suspected abuse or neglect of a child; and
+- staff are aware of their legal obligations to report their suspicions that children or young people are, or maybe, at risk; and

 Child Safe Environments Policy

-The Child Safe Environments Policy Directive (PDF 114KB) provides the overarching framework for protecting children from physical, sexual, emotional and psychological abuse and neglect, as well as promoting their health and wellbeing.
-The Child Safe Environments Policy Directive fulfils SA Health’s obligations under Sections 8B - 8D of the Children’s Protection Act 1993 and outlines requirements for ensuring child safe environments for children and young people.
+The Child Safe Environments (Child Protection) Policy Directive (PDF 114KB) provides the overarching framework for protecting children from physical, sexual, emotional and psychological abuse and neglect, as well as promoting their health and wellbeing.
+The Child Safe Environments (Child Protection) Policy Directive fulfils SA Health’s obligations under sections 114 and 115 of the Children and Young People (Safety) Act 2017and outlines requirements for ensuring child safe environments for children and young people.

 Collaborative Case Management of ‘At Risk’ Infants in Birthing Hospitals Policy Directive and Policy Guideline